 There are some restaurants, ice cream shops, and clothing stores on narrow streets that branch out from Plaza de Torros.

 Plaza de Torros is wheelchair accessible.
 The plaza is flat and has small, round cobblestone.

 Let’s get back to Paseo Blas Infantante.
 This pedestrian boulevard is like a continuation of Alameda del Tajo, just a narrower, less park-like version.

-It won’t take you long walking down Paseo Blas Infantante before you arrive to the Ernest Hemingway sculpture.
+It won’t take you long to walk down Paseo Blas Infantante before you arrive at the Ernest Hemingway sculpture.
 Ernest Hemingway is famous in Ronda because of his love for the town.